jdponced/git-test/README.md

 # git-test
 my name is Juan Diego

-This change is from Notepad
+This change is from Visual Studio